topas-nbio/TOPAS-nBio/examples/README.md

 Shows how to set the chemistry parameters different than those provided by the Geant4-DNA default chemistry list.

-#### ActiveChemistryExtended.txt
-Shows how to customize the chemistry parameters using an extended list of reactions.

 #### RemoveChemicalSpeciesInVolume.txt
 Shows how to terminate the transport of chemical species in a user-defined volume with specific material.